ItsMat78/Taxshila-Companion/README.md

-# Firebase Studio
+# Taxshila Companion

-This is a NextJS starter in Firebase Studio.
+Taxshila Companion is your companion app for the Taxshila study hall.
+It is built with Next.js and Firebase.

+## Features

+*   Manage student data
+*   Track attendance
+*   Send alerts
+*   Manage fees
+*   Provide feedback
+*   Book seats
+*   Manage shifts

+## Getting Started

-To get started, take a look at src/app/page.tsx.
+To get started, take a look at `src/app/page.tsx`.